My Sweet Land

 My Sweet Land is a 2024 documentary film written, co-produced, edited and directed by Sareen Hairabedian.
 It follows 11-year-old Vrej, a boy living in Nagorno-Karabakh whose life takes a sudden turn when war erupts and he is forced to flee.

 It had its world premiere at Sheffield DocFest on June 13, 2024.

 Premise

 Eleven-year-old Vrej lives in Nagorno-Karabakh, and his life takes a sudden turn when the war erupts and he is forced to flee.
 He later returns, and he must learn the ways of war to defend his homeland.

 Production

-In 2018, Sareen Hairabedian meet Vrej in Nagorno-Karabakh, during a research trip, to meet children of couples who mass married in 2008, in order to populate the region.
+In 2018, Sareen Hairabedian met Vrej in Nagorno-Karabakh, during a research trip, to meet children of couples who mass married in 2008, in order to populate the region.
 Hairabedian wanted to tell the story through the eyes of a child in order to focus on humanitarian and humane aspects.

 Release

 The film had its world premiere at the Sheffield DocFest on June 13, 2024.
-It also screened at DOC NYC on November 16, 2024.
+It also screened at DOC NYC on November 16, 2024 and at CPH:DOX in March 2025.